Grand Ballet in five acts and eleven scenes

 - Variation of Dulcinea – this is a supplementary variation that was composed by Riccardo Drigo for Elena Cornalba’s performance in The Vestal in 1888.
 It was later added to Don Quixote by Gorsky as a variation for Matilda Kschessinskaya’s performance as Kitri/Dulcinea in his 1902 revival.

 Variation of Kitri “L’éventails”

 The famous so-called “fan” variation of Kitri in the Grand Pas de deux has quite a mysterious history.
 Out of all the ballet scores that still exist today, the music score for Don Quixote has one of the most complicated histories.
 Almost from the beginning, the score has been published in very negligent editions, further adding to the confusion of many historians.
 For many years, it has been widely believed that the “fan” variation, entitled “L’éventails“, was composed by Riccardo Drigo for Matilda Kschessinskaya’s performance as Kitri in Gorsky’s 1902 revival, just as he composed the famous Variation of Dulcinea for Kschessinskaya.
 However, that is not the case after all.

-The music for this variation contains uncanny similarities to a harp variation composed by Minkus for La Nuit et le Jour that was created for the celebratory gala of the coronation of Tsar Alexander III.
-The harp variation in question is the Variation of the Queen of Day, so it seems that was in fact Minkus who composed the “fan” variation, but he did not compose it for Don Quixote.
-According to Yuri Burlaka, this variation is from Roxana, the Beauty of Montenegro.
+The music for this variation contains uncanny similarities to a harp variation composed by Minkus for Night and Day that was created for the celebratory gala of the coronation of Tsar Alexander III.
+The harp variation in question is the Variation of the Queen of Day, so it seems that it was in fact Minkus who composed the “fan” variation.
+According to Yuri Burlaka, the variation was not composed for Don Quixote, but for Roxana, the Beauty of Montenegro.